Jury rejects Sarah Palin’s lawsuit against New York Times

 “I’ve regretted it pretty much every day since,” he said.

-He and other New York Times staffers testified about the great lengths taken to correct the error the morning after the piece was published.
+He and other Times staffers testified about the great lengths taken to correct the error the morning after the piece was published.
 He also said he wanted to apologize to Palin, but was prohibited by a Times policy against making personal apologies.

 The defense also has asserted the editorial was predominantly about inflammatory political rhetoric and only made a passing reference to Palin’s political committee, which by law is an entity that’s separate from her.